SCIFIHISTORY.NET

 Picture

-On this day in 1960, Men Into Space aired "Moon Trap."
-This served as the thirty-third episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1960 (in the U.S.), Men Into Space aired "Moon Trap."
+Officilly, this served as the thirty-third episode of the program's only season.
+According to our friends at IMDB.com, here's the plot summary:

 "Ship MR34 loses Auto-Control during landing and crashes 200 miles from Moon Base.
 Two of the crew survive and make for a nearby fuel-cache.
 Can they use the liquid oxygen there to improvise a survival igloo?"